wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Retrieve product version information.md

 # Retrieve product version information

+The first thing you should verify after you have Edge Data Store installed is the product version information.
+It includes the Edge Data Store version number, the .NET Core version, the Core CLR version, and the operating system.
+This information can be useful for troubleshooting purposes.

 - To retrieve the product version of the Edge Data Store, use any tool capable of making HTTP requests to execute a POST command to the following endpoint:

   ```http